travelling with culture in mind

 Nuit Blanche Gimli

 I had the pleasure of being the culture guide on September 27, 2014 in Gimli, Manitoba, for the town’s inaugural participation in Nuit Blanche, the annual night-time culture tour that is free and designed to immerse participants into a collage of cultural opportunities and venues to fill their senses with pleasure.
 Our first crack at Nuit Blanche was a great success, and Gimli’s event was chosen as one of the Top 10 Nuit Blanche in Canada in 2014.
-We did it again this weekend on September 26th, 2015, and the date for Nuit Blanche Gimli 2016 is October 1st.
+We did it again this weekend on September 26th, 2015, October 1st in 2016, and September 30th, 2017.

 Nuit Blanche Gimli is being organized by representatives of Gimli’s cultural scene in cooperation with the folks at Culture Days Manitoba, and how special we felt knowing that Gimli was the only place in Manitoba outside of Winnipeg to have a Nuit Blanche event in 2014 (although several other communities did participate in Culture Days.)